What is psoriasis?

 Stories have circulated that eating nightshade fruits and vegetables — those derived from the plant family Solanaceae — can trigger flare-ups of psoriasis.
 Nightshade fruits and vegetables include tomatoes as well as white potatoes, eggplants, and pepper-derived foods like paprika and cayenne pepper (but not black pepper, which comes from a different plant altogether).

 The evidence that avoiding nightshades can help prevent psoriasis is anecdotal.
 Scientific studies have yet to show a clear connection between eating nightshades and worsening outbreaks.
 If tomatoes or other nightshades seem to make your condition worse, eliminate them one by one, and keep a food diary to note changes.

 Tomatoes are a good source of many important nutrients.
 They are rich in vitamin A and potassium and can also provide vitamin C and calcium.
 If you’re going to remove them from your diet, consider other sources for the nutrients they provide.

 Vitamin A supports eyes and skin.
 You can also find vitamin A in dried apricots, cantaloupe, carrots, leafy greens, liver, mangos, squash, and sweet potatoes (which are not part of the nightshade family).

 Vitamin C helps cells grow and helps us heal.
-It is abundant in many fruits, including cantaloupe, citrus fruits and their juices, kiwi, mango, papaya, pineapple, strawberries, raspberries, blueberries, cranberries, and even sweet watermelon.
-Vitamin C is also concentrated in bell peppers.
+It’s abundant in many fruits, including cantaloupe, citrus fruits and their juices, kiwi, mango, papaya, pineapple, strawberries, raspberries, blueberries, cranberries, and even sweet watermelon.

 Potassium is an electrolyte that is required for healthy blood pressure and smooth muscle function of the digestive tract and muscles.
 Potassium is found in bananas, avocados, beans, sweet potatoes, and dark leafy greens.

 This mineral keeps bones strong, and also helps regulate blood pressure.
 Popular sources of it include dairy products, small fish with bones, collard greens, soy, and cooked beans.